CEAA Member Bios

 David is a public transportation specialist with executive management experience in some of the nation's largest public transportation agencies and private transportation companies.
 As Senior Vice-President at Atlantic Express Transportation Corp. from 1989 to 2002, he directed the privately-owned firm's schoolbus, transit and paratransit contract operations involving 7,000 vehicles and 11,000 employees nationwide.
 As an independent consultant since retiring from full-time employment, David has published feature articles reporting on transit developments in international publications such as Urban Transport Internation and Le Rail.
 In 2004, he completed a major nationwide study for the Transportation Research Board on the use of computerized bus scheduling and dispatching by U.S. transit agencies.
 Working jointly with Interactive Elements, Inc. on an FTA-funded contract, he later developed a post-Katrina Emergency Evacuation Plan for the Gulf Coast.
 David received his B.M.E. degree in 1962, and earned graduate degrees in both Engineering (M.S.E.) and Public Affairs (M.P.A.) at Princeton University.
 David served as a Captain in the U.S. Army during the Vietnam War.
 He has been an active alumnus, having served as President of the CEAA, as a member of the Board of Trustees Advisory Council, and as a member of the Committee to Nominate Alumni Trustees.
 He is currently Vice-President of the Class of 1961.

-Dale counsels on intellectual property matters concerning a variety of technologies.
-He concentrates his practice in patenting electronic technology, patenting and copyrighting computer hardware and software, litigating patents and copyrights, negotiating and drafting licenses for patents and software and preparing software-related agreements.
-He has also been involved in analyzing electronic and computer-related patents and copyright for infringement and validity.
-Dale teaches patent law at George Mason University Law School and writes and lectures extensively on patent prosecution and litigation for the Patent Resources Group.
+Prior to his retirement, Dale counseled on intellectual property matters concerning a variety of technologies.
+He concentrated his practice in patenting electronic technology, patenting and copyrighting computer hardware and software, litigating patents and copyrights, negotiating and drafting licenses for patents and software and preparing software-related agreements.
+He was also been involved in analyzing electronic and computer-related patents and copyright for infringement and validity.
+Dale taught patent law at George Mason University Law School and wrote and lectured extensively on patent prosecution and litigation for the Patent Resources Group.
 He taught "Designing around Valid US Patents" from 1993 to 1999; "Electronics and Software Patent Copyright Practice" in 1998; "Advanced Patent Prosecution" from 1979 to 1998; and has taught "Crafting and Drafting Winning Patents" since 1999 and the Patent Bar review course since 1984.
 He also has lectured to groups around the world on topics related to US patent law and has authored a number of papers on patent subjects.

 Randy began his career at Bell Labs, developing the first stored program controlled system for routing long distance calls before being promoted to AT&T Headquarters and managing a series of programs including enhanced voice, data and video services.
 He continues a strong interest in biological acoustics, teaching the annual Sound Recording Workshop for the Cornell Lab of Ornithology.
 He is an emeritus director of the Cornell Engineering Alumni Association and has served on the boards of the Lab of Ornithology and the New Jersey Audubon Society.
 He and wife JoAnn have two children, Diane '88 and Karen '89.